 What is leasehold land? | Addland

-- The main benefit of leasing land rather than taking outright ownership is in avoiding a larger capital investment.
+- The main benefit of purchasing a leasehold property rather than taking outright ownership through a freehold title is in avoiding a larger capital investment.

-- Leasehold land is a common model used by local authorities and other organisations to provide affordable housing.
+- Leasehold houses or land is a common model used by local authorities and other organisations to provide affordable housing.

-- While it may seem initially that purchasing leasehold land offers less security than freehold, this is not necessarily the case.
+- While it may seem initially that purchasing leasehold land offers less security than freehold property, this is not necessarily the case.

 In this guide, we'll be focussing on leasehold land.
 We’ll explore what it is and whether it might be the right option for you.